The Rules we play by...

 These are the basic rules we use for our annual Scrabble FUNdraiser.
 Please ask for clarification or examples before we begin.

-- There is one 30-minute round and three 20-minute rounds, with 15 minute breaks.
+- There is one 30-minute round and three 20-minute rounds, with 15 minute breaks in between.

 - At the beginning of each round, all letters are face up on the table.
 As teams build from the first word, each word must connect to the previous word.